trelau/pyOCCT/docs/source/extend.rst

 Overview
 ========
-For now, toolkits are relatively small, lightweight modules intended to streamline basic OpenCASCADE functionality and make it more *pythonic*.
+For now, extensions are relatively small, lightweight modules intended to streamline basic OpenCASCADE functionality and make it more *pythonic*.
 They should be small in scope and provide relatively generic capability to enable users to more quickly develop their own applications.
 Development of